Government Reviews of the Woomera Prohibited Area

 2018 Review of the Woomera Prohibited Area Coexistence Framework

-The 2018 review will build on the establishment in 2014 of the existing coexistence framework that seeks to balance the interests of all users in the WPA.
+The 2018 review builds on the establishment in 2014 of the existing coexistence framework that seeks to balance the interests of all users in the WPA.
 Under this framework, Defence is the primary user of the WPA for the testing of war materiel.
 Access to the WPA by a range of non-Defence users, including Aboriginal groups, the resources sector, pastoralists and tourists, is also provided for.

 Please refer any queries to the Woomera Review team on 1800 707 440 or firstname.lastname@example.org.